 Additionally, it’s important that you are wary of instant checks that seem so popular online.
 Finding a way to do an instant background check on someone can be dangerous.
 The information provided through most instant checks is often outdated and inaccurate.

 Be sure to find a VBS background check that includes the most up-to-date information so you can ensure everyone is safe.
 Protect My Ministry provides quality and thorough background checks.
 Serving over 35,000 ministries across the nation, we know how to keep churches safe.
-We are one of the only background check companies that will do a free “re-verification” of records from the national criminal database for a volunteer.
+We offer low-cost re-verifications of records from the national criminal database for a volunteer if there is ever a hit on a record.
 Our company will also do a “true” 50 state search on sexual offenders.